carlosoro/lepaya-fullstack-assignment/README.md

 More information on https://www.fruityvice.com/

 ### 2. Provided Database
-The database that they use to keep track of fruit is provided to you as a PostreSQL db defined in the docker-compose.yml
+The database that they use to keep track of fruit is provided to you as a PostgreSQL database defined in the docker-compose.yml

 To run it just,
 ```docker-compose up -d```